-We all know rejection can be hard to handle and in services such as mine, where the open minded can see the benefits that a good coach can bring but some can’t, therefore, rejection is an element of moving forward for me and especially where people don’t really understand the benefits on offer.
+We all know rejection can be hard to handle and in services such as mine, where the open minded can see the benefits that a good coach can bring but less forward thinking/planning individuals cannot, I look at rejection as an element of moving forward and especially where people don’t really understand the benefits on offer.

 You can’t avoid rejection whether it be in relationships, life or work but the positive is that it helps with development and self-education as you identify areas for adaptation and change.

 More often than not though, it is the feeling that affects our emotions and emotions aren’t logical, so let’s put some rationality into the equation.

 - Don’t take it personally – ‘Personally’ is an emotional state and often rejection makes us feel as if it is ourselves that is under attack.
 Self-doubt creeps in, ‘How could I have presented it better?’, ‘What went wrong?’, ‘Why didn’t they like me?’

 Now look at it differently – what was it about the proposal/idea that was rejected?

 Frequently it’s not about the person but the offering that is being rejected yet we apply rejection to our thoughts and they in turn connect to emotions!
 It’s often a simple case that what is being proposed doesn’t meet the criteria so take yourself out of the equation and then re-assess the situation.

 - Focus on control – Those with Internal Focus believe they have control over what happens in their lives.
 Those with External Focus believe it’s others, chance or even fate that have control.
 So decide whether you will allow others to influence the way you feel or take control of it yourself.

 This may sound a tad harsh but maybe it needs to be said to ourselves!

 - Learn – Look at this logically and learn from the rejection.
 Whether it was simply a case of the presentation could have been better or not matching the recipient’s needs etc., gather ‘facts’.